dorontal/consciousness/README.md

   collections you can form out of them is still a much larger number than the number of things in the universe.

-* Anything you draw a circle around: a human, a stone, a circle that encompasses part of the human and part of a stone - is conscious.
-Everything you can define in the universe as a thing or a collection of things is conscious.
+* Implication: Anything you draw a circle around: a human, a stone, a circle that encompasses part of the human and part of a stone - is conscious, because it's going to have some relationship to the stuff outside the circle.
+It's going to have some relationship to the stuff outside the circle because everything is connected to everything else.
+Therefore, things inside any circle you may draw are always going to be connected to things outside the circle.

-* A human is just one of many possible circles.
-If every circle is conscious, then there is nothing special about the consciousness of a human, or about the concept of a human - that's just one circle.
+* A human is just one of many possible circles we can draw in the universe.
+If every circle is conscious, then there is nothing special about the consciousness of a human, or about the concept of human consciousness.

 * Due to the connectedness axiom, whenever some thing changes, it causes a change in every other thing.
 So whenever something outside